-Recycle Batteries to Prevent Fires
+Recycle Batteries Properly to Prevent Fires

-Here's Why Recycling Every Battery Properly is a Big Deal!
+Disposing of Every Battery Properly is a Big Deal!

 Everything in your curbside collection carts gets compacted in our collection trucks.
 Crushed or punctured batteries spark, catch fire or explode.
+It’s not just unsafe!
+In California, it’s illegal.

 • NEVER toss batteries or battery-containing devices in curbside carts or bulky waste pickups.
 All types of batteries (yes, even the little ones!) contain toxic and flammable materials!